CoNarrative/glujs-guide-built/the-view-and-binding-in-full.md

 Control config properties that are available for two-way binding per control are documented in the binding adapter API documentation.

 In the example above, we already saw the `title: '@{message}'` binding.
 Since the title of a panel isn't editable, there is no event to listen on and no logical control -> view model binding.
 However, the `pressed` state of the button *is* changeable by the user (because it is a toggle button).
-The `button` adapter for GluJS knows to listen on the `toggle` event from the button; as the user toggles the button gluJS will update the `message` property accordingly.
+The `button` adapter for GluJS knows to listen on the `toggle` event from the button; as the user toggles the button GluJS will update the `message` property accordingly.

 ####Inline text formulas